mdbergmann/cl-swbymabeweb/blogs/20220321---House_automation_tooling_-_Part_2_-_Getting_Serial.md

 The war in Ukraine is ongoing.
-Stop the war and any violence against humans and animals and Gods creation.
+Stop the war and generally any violence against humans and animals and Gods creation.

 #### Getting Serial